suncoast-devs/handbook/lessons/js-intro/functions.md

 ## Arrow functions

-An arrow function expression has a shorter syntax compared to function expressions and are always anonymous.
+An arrow function expression has a shorter syntax compared to function expressions and is always anonymous.

 Two factors influenced the introduction of arrow functions: shorter functions and non-binding of this.